MEL - YTO

 • If you are travelling with extra luggage, you can purchase an additional luggage allowance online before you travel.
 Another alternative is upgrading your seat to Business Class, which can double your luggage allowance compared to Economy.

-Top 5 airlines serving from Melbourne to Toronto
+Reviews of the top 5 airlines flying from Melbourne to Toronto

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Toronto.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.